-This section describes the NVIC and the registers it uses.
+This section describes the Nested Vectored Interrupt Controller (NVIC) and the registers it uses.
 The NVIC supports:

+- 0 to up to 32 interrupts.

-- An implementation-defined number of interrupts, in the range 1-32. - A programmable priority level of 0-192 in steps of 64 for each interrupt.
-A higher level corresponds to a lower priority, so level 0 is the highest interrupt priority. - Level and pulse detection of interrupt signals. - Interrupt tail-chaining. - An external NMI.
+- A programmable priority level of 0-192 in steps of 64 for each interrupt.
+A higher level corresponds to a lower priority, so level 0 is the highest programmable interrupt priority.

+- Level and pulse detection of interrupt signals.

+- Interrupt tail-chaining.

+- An external Non-Maskable Interrupt (NMI).